AlleeCabral/OSI_simulatedLayers/OSI_LAYERS_PRESENTATION.md

 - **Encapsulation**: Adding headers as data moves DOWN the layers (Application → Physical)
 - **Decapsulation**: Removing headers as data moves UP the layers (Physical → Application)

-**Our Example:** Simulating an MQTT message from a Mosquitto broker through all 7 layers
+**Example:** Simulating an MQTT message from a Mosquitto broker through all 7 layers

 ---

-## Slide 3: OOP Architecture - Base Layer Class
+## OOP Architecture - Base Layer Class

-### How We Built This: Object-Oriented Design
+### Object-Oriented Design

 **The Foundation:** Every layer inherits from a base `OSILayer` class